- Home

 -

 another Acacia tree trunk.
-This one had the patterns less contrast than the
+This planthopper had the patterns on

-and less colourful.
+and was less colourful.

 -